(02) 4474 2200

 Gigi is delighted to have the opportunity to come and settle in the picturesque town of Moruya.

-Nirusha joins our team as a GP Registrar & started consulting on Monday 14/08/17.
+Anna joins our team as a GP Registrar & started consulting on Tuesday 6th February 2018.

 This surgery is a teaching facility of the ANU Medical School.
 We host students in the various stages of their medical training.
 Under the supervision of our doctors, the students gain an understanding of what it means to be a general practitioner in a small coastal community.